Champions: Return to Arms

-Champions: Return to Arms is an action role-playing set in the EverQuest universe.
-It is the sequel to Champions of Norrath and was developed by Snowblind Studios.
+Champions: Return to Arms is a 2005 action role-playing video game developed by Snowblind Studios and published by Sony Online Entertainment for the PlayStation 2 Set in the EverQuest universe, it is the sequel to Champions of Norrath.
+As with its predecessor, Ubisoft released the game in Europe.

 Plot

 The story picks up after Innoruuk, the Prince of Hate has been defeated, his essence shattered into the Shards of Hatred and were strewn across the Planes of Power.
 Within the game story, players have the choice of serving either the forces of Good by destroying the shards to rid the world of Innoruuk, or the legions of Evil gathering the shards to resurrect the fallen god.
 The paths of Good and Evil travel to the same locations, with variations in mission objectives.

 Gameplay

 Champions: Return to Arms features multiple character classes, such as wizard, cleric, ranger, and warrior.
 The game also features an online mode where a player can join up to three other players from around the world.
 Gameplay consists of killing monsters and completing quests to earn experience, in a traditional hack-and-slash style.
 When the character attains enough experience, he or she gains a level.